StarKRE22/Atomic/Docs/Entities/Factories/InlineEntityFactory.md

 # 🧩️ InlineEntityFactory

 A lightweight, inline implementation of the non-generic entity factory.

-> [!TIP]
-> **InlineEntityFactory** can be used as a lightweight mock for unit tests, allowing quick creation of test entities
-> without implementing a full factory class.
+It can be used as a lightweight mock for unit tests, allowing quick creation of test entities without implementing a full factory class.

 ---